SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/PROJECT_PRESENTATION.md

+If you're the other group trying to do my kata, you'll find the challenge in 'clefairy.md'.
+Thanks for your time trying out my challenge :D

 # Make a word from the letters of another!

 Just want to say if anyone who made this hackathon is reading this; thank you.
 This one has been a lot of fun!